Services Pricing Work Studio Team Blog Contact Start a project

 The strategist asks, “Which direction can survive repetition?”

 Trust is often spoken about as if it were purely ethical.
 Keep promises, deliver on time, do good work.
 That is true, but incomplete.
-Trust is also perceptual.
-People judge the reliability of a business long before they experience the delivery.
+People judge the reliability of a business long before they experience the delivery, and they judge it from evidence that costs them almost nothing to gather: a homepage, a profile photo, a proposal’s typography.

 The Stanford Web Credibility Project has long studied how people evaluate credibility online, including the role of design cues, usability, and visible evidence of legitimacy.
 Its web credibility research is a warning to every business: the presentation is not separate from the promise.
 It is the first evidence of the promise.